 During these wedding times, some of my dear friends and family tell me kindly that one day it will be me.
 That one day I will find “the one” (whatever that’s supposed to mean).
 I guess they try to reassure me but I am not even worried about it.
 I am fully neutral with the marriage idea, I am not waiting for it but I am not against it.
 The truth is that I do not know what can happen, all I know is that I am already happy with my life and I am looking forward for life to get better (single or married).

-Thank goodness, my ex and I broke-up me two years ago.
+Thank goodness, my ex and I broke-up two years ago.
 Thanks to him I am a different person and a big part of how I am today.
 I understood that I come first, that I am enough, that I am pretty and that my life and my body should never be compared to someone else’s.
+But most importantly I am proud to say that I became a feminist thanks to him!

 Nevertheless, I still wish to all my friends that have got married (or that are planning to do so) the best in this world and for their relationships to be filled with love and respect.
 I am just tired that we make it sound as it is THE achievement in life when there is so much more as well.
 It even bothers me that there are so many girls and women feeling stressed, sad or even depressed if they feel they are not checking that from their list.
 Remember, wellbeing is in the head, not on your Facebook status or your Instagram posts.
 (Even though I still love Instagram).